Go back to all articles

 lrvtc_update_message_ifequals ( char *columnName, int rowIndex , char *value, char *ifEqualValue ) – change the value at the indicated address if it equals ifEqualValue.

-lrvtc_send_message ( char *columnName, char *value ) – save the value in the end of the given column.
+lrvtc_send_message ( char *columnName, char *value ) – save the value at the end of the given column.

-lrvtc_send_if_unique ( char *columnName, char *value ) – save the data in the end of the given columns, if it is unique.
+lrvtc_send_if_unique ( char *columnName, char *value ) - save the data at the end of the given columns if it is unique.

-It’s recommended to use indexes in order to optimize and speed up search for unique values in tables with many lines.
+It’s recommended to use indexes to optimize and speed up the search for unique values in tables with many lines.

 lrvtc_drop_index ( char *columnName ) – deletes a created index.